SamD770/SamD770.github.io/index.markdown

 I'm a starting PhD student at the [distributed computing group](https://disco.ethz.ch/) at ETH Zurich.
 I did my undergraduate and master's studies at the University of Edinburgh, with an exchange at the University of Pennsylvania.

-My current research interests include (as of January 2025):
+My current research interests include (as of February 2025):

-- transformer token merging
-- LLM capabilities forecasting
-- interpreting sequence-to-sequence models as distributed systems
+- Interpreting sequence-to-sequence models as distributed systems
+- Interpreting why transformer [token merging](https://openreview.net/pdf?id=JroZRaRw7Eu) works